BAAI-DCAI/Bunny/README.md

   python -m bunny.serve.cli \
   	--model-path /path/to/bunny_lora_weights \
   	--model-base /path/to/base_llm_model \
-  	--model-type phi-2 (or stablelm-2 or phi-1.5 or qwen1.5-1.8b or minicpm or llama3-8b) \
+  	--model-type phi-2 (or stablelm-2 or phi-1.5 or qwen1.5-1.8b or minicpm or phi-3 or llama3-8b) \
   	--image-file /path/to/the/test/image \
-  	--conv-mode bunny (change to minicpm/llama for model-type = minicpm/llama3-8b)
+  	--conv-mode bunny (change to minicpm/phi3/llama for model-type = minicpm/phi-3/llama3-8b)
   ```

 ## Evaluation